Housing repairs - keeping up with the Joneses (or Amazon, Uber, DPD…)

 By applying the above principles, a rare win-win-win can be achieved for all parties involved:

-- Operatives find it makes their job easier and more productive and they relax when they are reassured they can’t be tracked and contacted by customers night and day.
-Operatives also find they are dealing with happier customers who haven’t been kept ‘in the dark’ all afternoon.
+Operatives find it makes their job easier and more productive and they relax when they are reassured they can’t be tracked and contacted by customers night and day.
+Technicians also find they are dealing with happier customers who haven’t been kept ‘in the dark’ all afternoon.

-The expectation for Uber-style, frictionless service is there in the housing sector.
+The expectation for consumer-style, frictionless service is there in the housing sector.
 Is your technology ready for it?